San Nicola da Tolentino agli Orti Sallustiani

 San Nicola da Tolentino agli Orti Sallustiani (Italian: Saint Nicholas of Tolentino in the Gardens of Sallust) is a church in Rome.
 It is referred to in both Melchiori's and Venuti's guides as San Niccolò di Tolentino, and in the latter it adds the suffix a Capo le Case.
 It is one of the two Roman national churches of Armenia.
-The church was built for the Discalced Augustinians in 1599, and originally dedicated to the 13th century Augustinian monk, Saint Nicholas of Tolentino (also called San Niccolò or Nicolò da Tolentino).
+The church was built for the Discalced Augustinians in 1599, and originally dedicated to the 13th century Augustinian friar Saint Nicholas of Tolentino.

 History

 The interior was refurbished during 1614–1620 by Carlo Buti and Martino Longhi, supported by patronage by the Pamphilj family.
 The Milanese architect Francesco Buzio was also involved in the redesign.
 Starting in 1654, again with Pamphilj patronage, the church was rebuilt with designs by Giovanni Maria Baratta, one of the main pupils of Alessandro Algardi.
 In 1883, the church was given to the Pontifical Armenian College by Pope Leo XIII.
 The Armenian Catholic Church is in full communion with the Roman Catholic Church.